cubewise-code/optimus-py/README.md

 ## Output

-Optimus determines the ideal dimension order for every cube, based on RAM and query speed.
+OptimusPy determines the ideal dimension order for every cube, based on RAM and query speed.
 For traceability and further analysis, Optimus visualizes the results in a csv report and a scatter plot for every cube.